The Russian Bear Dog is a livestock guardian breed also known as the Caucasian Shepherd or the Caucasian Ovcharka.

 Working Caucasian Shepherds

-Typically this does not come in the form of humans, but wolves.
+Typically this danger does not come in the form of humans, but wolves.

-Wolves roam freely in the Caucases and regularly take down unguarded sheep.
-These dogs protect them to take some of the load off of the shepherds.
+Wolves roam freely in the Caucasus and regularly take down unguarded sheep.
+Large, tough dogs are required to protect them.

-This is the reason they have been bred so large and strong.
+This is the reason Russian Bear Dogs have been bred to be so big, brave and strong.

 Caucasian Shepherd size

-The Russian Bear Dog weight backs up their tall stature, with the AKC breed standard specifying that males are at least 110 pounds.
+Russian Bear Dogs pack some muscle to back up their tall stature, with the AKC specifying that males should weigh at least 110 pounds.

 Russian Bear Dog temperament

-The shepherds who bred these needed this dog to be calm and gentle with them and their flock, but able to aggressively repel intruders.
+The shepherds who bred them needed these dogs to be calm and gentle with them and their flock, but able to aggressively repel intruders.

-Caucasian Shepherds are considered to be very loving of their close family.
+Indeed Caucasian Shepherds are reputed to be very loving towards their close family.

 Aggression in dogs is strongly linked to fear and mistrust.
-And of course in the foothills of the caucuses, it’s not an issue for a dog to mistrust strangers.
+And of course in the foothills of the Caucuses, it’s not an issue for a dog to mistrust strangers.

-The shepherds that own him may rarely come across other people while herding their sheep, and they’re also unlikely to wander into other dogs.
+The shepherds that own such a dog may rarely come across other people while herding their sheep, and they’re also unlikely to wander into other dogs.

-The only dog like creature they will come into contact with is a wolf, and shepherds have good reason to coach aggression in this circumstance.
+The only dog-like creature they are likely to come into contact with is a wolf, and shepherds have good reason to coach aggression in this circumstance.

 Russian Bear Dog Socialization

 Raising any large dog is invariably more of a responsibility than raising a much smaller one.

 A small dog might injure somebody, but a large powerful dog like the Ovcharka has the potential to do much worse.